-A good, fair and well-designed bonus scheme can be a perfect way to increase your staff’s productivity and so your bottom line.
+A good, fair and well-designed bonus scheme can be a perfect way to increase your staff’s productivity.
 If you decide to set one up, what do you need to consider?

-When designing your scheme the first thing you have to consider is why you want one.
-Consider the reason you want to introduce one:
+When designing your scheme, the first thing you have to consider is why you want one to begin with:

-When you understand what you want to achieve then consider what factors the bonus scheme should be based on:
+When you understand what you want to achieve, consider what factors the bonus scheme should be based on:

-Keep in mind that employees may not be able to influence team behaviour so this may not motivate them; and some staff may not be able to alter their own behaviour to reach the bonus targets.
+Keep in mind that employees may not be able to influence team behaviour, so this may not motivate them.
+Some staff may not be able to alter their own behaviour to reach the bonus targets, either.

 Bonus Schemes can be single-factor or multi-factor.
 A single factor scheme will focus on one specific goal, e.g. an individual employee achieving more sales.
 A multi-factor scheme includes other goals and is multi-layered (but don’t make it too complicated!).

-If the bonus has a target of new sales then give staff their own targets to reach and the bonus will only be paid if he/she reaches them (a certain sales figure).
+If the bonus has a target of new sales, give staff their own targets to reach and the bonus will only be paid if he/she reaches them (a certain sales figure).

-To devise an effective scheme you need to understand the employee’s activities and what is involved.
-You then need to agree with them how their performance is going to be measured.
+To devise an effective scheme, you need to understand the employee’s activities and what’s involved.
+You then need to agree how their performance is going to be measured.

 Don’t set targets that are too easy to achieve, or on the other hand impossible to achieve – consider how easy is it for you to get new customers and the amount of work that is needed by your staff to secure new sales.
 For example for new sales a realistic target may be to improve revenue by 5-10% over a year.
-Or it can be based on the need to make four sales a month, so anything over four sales gets £X commission/bonus.
+It could otherwise be based on the need to make four sales a month, so anything over four sales generates a £X commission/bonus.

-Consider also what timescale you want to have for you staff to earn the bonus.
-It can be a monthly, quarterly, or annual bonus.
-It is often better to set short-term (quarterly) goals and compensate regularly as this is more attractive to the employee so they will be more motivated.
+Consider also what timescale you want to have for your staff to earn the bonus.
+It can be a monthly, quarterly or annual bonus.
+It’s often better to set short-term (quarterly) goals and compensate regularly as this is more attractive to the employee, which often motivates them more.
 Quarterly is also better so you can evaluate what the employee is doing and make adjustments to the scheme and its priorities if necessary.
-Annual bonuses are used when schemes are based on business profit for example.
-Or you can offer an end of financial year bonus or a Christmas bonus!
+Annual bonuses are used when schemes are based on business profit, for example.
+You could also offer an “end of financial year” bonus or a Christmas bonus.

-Also decide when to pay the bonus.
+You’ll also need to decide when to pay the bonus.
 Will it be one, two or three months after the end of the bonus period?
-This is important for sales related bonuses to ensure you are not paying out bonus money on business you may not have been paid for yourself!
-To ensure the new business was not ‘bad’ or has cost you money in delivering it.
+This is important for sales-related bonuses – you want to ensure you’re not paying out bonus money on business you may not have been paid for yourself!

 The other tricky question is how much bonus to offer.
 The amount must be meaningful and ‘matter’ to the employee.
 The amount must be manageable for you on a financial front (so they don’t bring in new business and you pay it all back to them!).
 It should only be paid when the costs of employing the employee and their overheads and the bonus are covered by the new business.
 It must be relative to their annual earnings and their role.